President of Iraq

 The president of the Republic of Iraq (Note: (رئيس جمهورية العراق)) is the head of state of Iraq.
 Since the mid-2000s, the presidency is primarily a symbolic office, as the position does not possess significant power within the country according to the constitution adopted in October 2005.

-Due to the Muhasasah political system informally adopted since the creation of the new Iraqi federal state, the office is expected to be held by a Kurd (all were from the PUK party).
-Although, it is not an official legal requirement.
+Due to the Muhasasah political system informally adopted since the creation of the new Iraqi federal state, the office is held by a Kurd by convention, although this is not an official requirement.
+All presidents since 2005 have been members of the Patriotic Union of Kurdistan (PUK) party.

-On the 2022 Iraqi presidential election held on 13 October 2022, the Iraqi parliament voted Abdul Latif Rashid as the new president of Iraq.
+In the 2026 Iraqi presidential election held on 11 April 2026, the Iraqi parliament voted Nizar Amedi as the new president of Iraq.

 Election

 According to Article 61 of the Iraqi Constitution, the President is elected through a process of indirect suffrage; that is, an election held by the Council of Representatives, instead of popular mandate.

-Powers of the Iraqi President
+Presidential powers

 According to Article 73 of the Iraqi Constitution, the powers of the president are: